okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/releases-at-okta/index.md

 Any bug fixes or improvements are managed and fixed with the same timeline and processes as those in General Availability.

-Features in EA release are marked with the EA icon: <Apilife cycle access="ea" />
+Features in EA release are marked with the EA icon: <ApiLifecycle access="ea" />

 EA releases are managed in two ways: